Hegseth faces an ‘absolutely critical’ day as Pentagon hopes hang by a thread

 A sense that Trump’s most unorthodox picks for senior posts are becoming accident-prone was bolstered on Tuesday when Chad Chronister, a Florida sheriff, withdrew from consideration to head the Drug Enforcement Administration.
 He said he decided to withdraw after the “gravity of this important responsibility set in.”

 Hegseth’s chances have hardly been helped by an email obtained by The New York Times in which his mother told him in 2018 that he was a man who “belittles, lies, cheats, sleeps around and uses women for his own power and ego.”
-(Penelope Hegseth defended her son last week, telling The Times that her characterization of his treatment of women “has never been true” and that she wrote the email “in anger, with emotion.”)
+(Penelope Hegseth has subsequently defended her son, first telling The Times that the email was written “in anger, with emotion,” and then defending his character on Fox News Wednesday morning.
+She has said she apologized in a follow-up email, though she did not elaborate in her interview on Fox.)

-The Iraq and Afghanistan war veteran is heading to his old patch at Fox News on Wednesday for an interview that hints at the building crisis around his hopes.
+The Iraq and Afghanistan war veteran was expected to head to his old patch at Fox News on Wednesday for an interview that hints at the building crisis around his hopes.
 (His mother is also slated to appear on “Fox and Friends.”)
 Trump will no doubt be watching one of his favorite channels to assess Hegseth’s durability.
 And any questions about Hegseth’s past and behavior will shed light yet again on the lack of vetting of some of Trump’s Cabinet picks who were announced in a flurry as the nascent new administration aimed for a fast start.

 One key question is how much allegations of personal transgressions matter to Trump, who has faced his own allegations, all of which he’s denied.
 The president-elect has been found liable for sexual abuse in a civil trial brought by the writer E. Jean Carroll.
 The case of Gaetz may be instructive.
 It was no secret that the former Florida congressman was facing allegations, which he denied and over and in which he was not charged, of a sexual encounter with a minor.
 But when coverage of the issue turned into a major Capitol Hill battle over a House Ethics Committee report, his days were numbered, and he eventually withdrew his candidacy on the grounds that it was distracting from the president-elect.